Tangyuhblg/LineBTL/README.md

   * train_word2vec.py: The source code used to train word2vec models

-  * LineBB_model.py: The source code that stores LineBB architecture
+  * LineBB_model.py: The source code that stores LineBTL architecture

-  * train_model.py: The source code used to train LineBB models
+  * train_model.py: The source code used to train LineBTL models

   * test.py: The source code used to generate prediction (for RQ1 and RQ2)